syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### Customize the Symbol appearance

-You can customize the appearance of a `Symbol` by changing its Style (Background,BorderThickness,BorderBrush,and Padding).
+You can customize the appearance of a `Symbol` by changing its style (Background, BorderThickness, BorderBrush, and Padding).
 The following code explains how to customize the appearance of the symbol.

-The width and height properties of symbol enables you to define the size of the symbols.
+The width and height properties of the symbol enable you to define the size of the symbols.

 {% tabs %}